BMI FAQs: Frequently Asked Questions About Body Mass Index

 The BMI itself will not give you a weight loss goal to reach and maintain, but you can use the Body Mass Index Tables at the NIH website to calculate how much weight you need to lose in order to achieve a healthy/normal BMI range.

 Find your height (in inches) on the left side of the table.
 At the top of the table, you’ll see BMI numbers.
-Match your height with a BMI between 19 to 24, and subtract that number from your current weight to calculate the difference and see how much weight you need to lose
+Match your height with a BMI between 19 to 24, and subtract that number from your current weight to calculate the difference and see how much weight you need to lose.

 What is the Average BMI in the US?